AI Hallucinations (with Stewart Lee and Sarah Wynn-Williams)

 Because it's found evidence of a two-disc version.

-So in this most simple binary form, what AI does, isn't it, is runs with the the leading question, which is why Musk has had fun with people asking it, is Elon Musk better than Christ or whatever?
+So in this most simple binary form, what AI does, isn't it, is runs with the leading leading question, which is why Musk has had fun with people asking it, is Elon Musk better than Christ or whatever?

 And it will go